flutter/website/src/deployment/flavors.md

 * Xcode installed
 * An existing Flutter project

-To set up flavors in iOS or macOS, you'll define build configurations in Xcode.
+To set up flavors in iOS and macOS, you'll define build configurations in Xcode.

-## Creating flavors in iOS or macOS
+## Creating flavors in iOS and macOS

 <ol markdown="1">
 <li markdown="1">